 The trousers

-Look down the street ahead of you and what do you see?
+Cast your eye down the street ahead of you and what do you see?
 Jeans and joggers, right?
-But while the common or garden variety look decent and do the job, we’ve got brands that are taking both to the next level.
+And sure, the common or garden variety look decent and do the job, but we’ve got brands that are taking strides to the next level.

 What to wear...

-Everyone loves denim, but you have to admit it’s got its downsides.
+Everyone loves denim, but we'll admit it’s got its downsides.
 It takes ages to dry if it gets wet, it’s not very breathable in hot weather, and it could do with a bit more flex – especially if you like to zip around town on two wheels.

-Enter DUER ‘performance denim’.
-Their jeans have five times the stretch of regular denim, with gussets for extra flexibility and anti-odour treatments that mean you can wash them less often.
-They also produce winter versions, featuring fleecy inner weave and durable water-repellent treatments to combat the drizzle.
+Enter DUER with their Performance Denim.
+Even their most basic jeans have five times the stretch of regular denim, with gussets for extra flexibility and anti-odour treatments that mean you can wash them less often.
+They also do great chino-style No Sweat Pants that combine tailored looks with the stretch and comfort of trackie bottoms.

 The hoodie

-Casual, practical and warm, the humble hooded sweatshirt is an urban classic – as inextricably linked with city life as Deliveroo bikes and Orwellian CCTV.
+Casual, practical and warm, the humble hooded sweatshirt is as inextricably linked with city life as Deliveroo bikes and Orwellian CCTV.

 But they also come in many shapes and sizes, and a lot of hoodies shout salty surf style or after-work jogger rather than stylish urban adventurer.